Ibrahim Khalil Khan: Campaigns against the Melikdoms

 Like his father, Ibrahim Khalil Khan also campaigned against Armenian meliks of Karabakh starting from 1775.
 Allying with the meliks of Varanda and Khachen, Ibrahim Khan campaigned against Melik Yesai of Dizak.
 In one of those battles, Melik Mirzakhan of Khachen was captured by Yesai and beheaded in 1775.
 However, after a long siege of Togh, Melik Yesai was captured and strangled in prison in summer of 1781.
 His nephew, Bakhtam was put in his place by the khan.
 As next step, Ibrahim sent two Armenian assassins, Misael bek and his son-in-law Hagop Yuzbashi, to kill Melik Mezhlum of Jraberd.
-However, plot failed and they were captured and executed.
+However, the plot failed and they were captured and executed.
 Misael's brother Rustam fled the scene and joined Ibrahim Khan's court in Shusha.
 Being the son-in-law of Apres Agha, his wife Vard Khatun was a relative of Nerses V, who was based in Yerits Mankants Monastery and supported by Javad Khan and Ibrahim Khalil Khan as anti-catholicos.
 His successor, anti-Catholicos Israel (1728–1763) would also side with Ibrahim Khalil in future.

 The Armenian meliks soon wrote a secret letter to Catherine II on 22 January 1783, inviting her to invade Karabakh and if possible and establish an Armenian vassal state in the region.
 However the plot was uncovered thanks to Allahquli Hasan-Jalalyan, brother of Catholicos Hovhannes (1763–1786), who told Ibrahim Khan about the letters.
 Catholicos Israel meanwhile seized the letters on their way to Ganja, securing them for Ibrahim Khalil.
 Using this opportunity, Ibrahim Khan seized Melik Mezhlum of Jraberd, Melik Abov of Gulistan, Melik Bakhtam of Dizak and Catholicos Hovhannes (along with his brothers).
 Melik Bakhtam was given to Nazarali Khan Shahsevan, with whom he had a grievance, and Dizak was annexed to Karabakh.
 The rest of the meliks were released for a hefty ransom.
 Catholicos Hovhannes was killed during his imprisonment, leaving the See of Gandzasar vacant for eight years afterwards.